 At its core, policy management is how compliance shows up in the day-to-day.
 While your broader compliance strategy may involve audits, certifications, and risk registers, none of it works if your internal policies aren’t accessible, understood, or followed.

 A strong policy management system connects the dots.
-It ensures that what you say you do, in contracts, audits, or compliance reports is actually reflected in how your team works.
+It ensures that what you say you do, in contracts, audits, or compliance reports, is actually reflected in how your team works.
 It’s the bridge between high-level compliance planning and real operational behavior.

-That’s why investing in policy management isn’t just about documentation, it’s about enabling your compliance program to function consistently and scale sustainably.
+That’s why investing in policy management isn’t just about documentation; it’s about enabling your compliance program to function consistently and scale sustainably.